 Figure out which marketing careers intrigue you most.

 There are many different career paths in marketing, from creative to account service to marketing technology.
-And each field can be broken down even further.
+Each field can be broken down even further.
 For example, the creative department often includes art directors, copywriters, graphic designers, photographers and videographers, and more.
 Very likely, you’ll be more interested in certain departments and positions than others, but you may not be able to pinpoint that at the very beginning of your career in marketing.
 Take note of what marketing work makes you feel energized and inspired — and just as importantly, what doesn’t.

-Determine what industries you like to work in.
+Determine what industries you like most.

 If you’re at an agency, chances are your work will span a variety of clients and projects across many different industries.
 If you work on the client side, make an effort to talk to people in other departments, or quiz your vendors about what it is they do or like about their areas.
 Learning more about what kinds of positions are out there can help you specialize your career going forward.